 - make improvements now that will benefit pupils joining the school in future years

-A full version of this overview plus details about our Sports Premium spending for 2018-19 can be downloaded below.
+A full version of this overview plus details about our Primary Phase Pupil Premium Strategy 2020/2021 can be downloaded below.